 Recently I am addicted to golf.
-I enjoy playing golf with my co-workers on weekends I also like to travel, and I travel a lot with my family.
-Annual leave is granted 20 days a vear, so not only me but also other USFJ employees can go traveling.
+I enjoy playing golf with my co-workers on weekends. and I travel a lot with my family.
+Annual leave is granted 20 days a year, so not only me but also other USFJ employees can go traveling.